Kelli McNichols Art

 I am not affiliated nor sponsored by the brands of the products I list below.
 They are merely materials that I enjoy using.
 I have not posted links to products as these are available to purchase at all good local and online art suppliers and larger retailers.

 Watersoluble crayons (not to be confused with the box of crayons from your childhood) are a great addition to your art box.
 The creamy sticks of concentrated color can be used like an oil pastel or watercolor paint.
 I like to use them over a layer of watercolor to add texture to my paintings.
 My favorites are Caran d'Ache Neocolor IIs.
 A small set can be mixed to create loads of new colors.
+If you have a set of these and want to know how to get the most from them, check out my Watercolor Crayons eBook.
+It has lots of tips and step-by-step projects to get you started.

 My favorite brushes are made of synthetic fibers that can hold a large amount of water and paint.
 Round brushes are a great all-around brush but if you want to paint larger areas or experiment with a looser style, a quill or mop brush is wonderful.
-If I had to pick just one brush, it would be a 1/2" dagger striper brush.
-It forms a great point for fine lines, can be turned to cover large areas, and with a little practice, it makes wonderful leaves and textural marks.

 Bee Paper Aquabee 100% cotton watercolor sheets